bythebay/Hack-the-Bay/README.md

 ## RUBRIC

 Projects will be evaluated on production readiness, innovation, technical complexity, practicality, user experience, and overall quality.
-A detailed judging rubric will be provided to participants closer to the hackathon date.
+A detailed judging rubric can be found [here](https://github.com/bythebay/Hack-the-Bay/blob/main/rubric.md)

 ## AWARDS